OP-DSL/op-pic/README.md

  * `opp_translator`: The Python code translator for C/C++.
  * `app_<app_name>`: Example applications that demonstrate use of the API ready to be code-generated.
  * `app_<app_name>_cg`: Copy of the example applications that are already being code generated.
- * `source`: Some example source files used during implementation
+ * `scripts/source`: Some example source files used during implementation
- * `batch`: Some example slurm batch files used during implementation
+ * `scripts/batch`: Some example slurm batch files used during implementation
+ * `handcoded`: Some hand-coded application code, written prior code generation

 ## Dependencies
 OP-PIC has a variety of toolchain dependencies that you will likely be able to obtain from your package manager or programming environment: